 “If you eat mainly nutrient dense foods (80% of the time),

 then you can afford to occasionally indulge in less nutrient dense foods (20% of the time!)”

 We all at some point will experience cravings and/or visit social events where high calorie, tasty foods are on offer.
-This means that eating healthy 100% of the time can be difficult/impossible, and it isn’t necessary for health either.. there is no such thing as food and bad foods.. just good and bad diets; it’s all about how frequently ‘junk foods’ appear, that’s all!
-Think MODERATION, not DEPRIVATION!
+This means that eating nutrient dense whole foods such as fruit, vegetables, legumes and whole-grains 100% of the time can be difficult/impossible, and it isn’t necessary for health either; there is no such thing as food and bad foods, just good and bad diets.
+It’s about how frequently ‘less nutrient dense foods’ such as biscuits, cakes and chocolate bars appear, that’s all!

-The 80:20 rule means that you can be flexible with your diet and can live your life with a healthy balance i.e. eating mainly healthy whole foods with the odd indulgence here and there!
+The 80/20 rule means that you can be flexible with your diet and can live your life with a healthy balance i.e. eating mainly healthy whole foods with the odd indulgence here and there!

 The key is to AVOID “ALL OR NOTHING” thinking.
 A slip-up in your healthy eating plan isn’t a problem, but your reaction could be!
-Instead, pull out the 80:20 rule and go easy on yourself.
+Instead, pull out the 80/20 rule and go easy on yourself.

 Saying “Oh, I’ve already ruined my good eating today.
 I’ll just eat crap”

 “Oh, I dropped my phone on the floor.
 I’ll just smash it until it breaks.”